failsafe-lib/failsafe.dev/execution-cancellation.md

 future.cancel(shouldInterrupt);
 ```

 Cancellation will cause any async execution retries and timeout attempts to stop.
-Interruption will cause the execution thread's [interrupt] flag to be set.
+Interruption will cause the execution thread's [interrupt][interrupts] flag to be set.

 ## Cooperative Cancellation